AjaniBilby/adatre/README.md

 ## migrateSync(type, id, driveTo)
 Same as db.migrate but there is no callback and it is a synchronous function of which will return the true or false, for success or fail.

+## list(type)
+If type is left undefined it will return an array of types of data item.
+If the type is a string it will return an array of all items of that type.
+If type = 'any' then it will return all items ids of all types.
+If type = 'anytype' then it will return all items ids of all types in the syntax type\\id.

+___

+# Buffers
+These functions will allow you to save buffers straight into the database, so that things such as files can be stored in the database.

+## BufferToObject(buffer)
+This will return an object interpretation of the buffer.

+## BufferFromObject(object)
+If inputted a object created from db.BufferToObject it will return a buffer exactly the same as the original buffer inputted to db.BufferToObject